Mehamn: Climate

-Mehamn has a boreal (subarctic) climate, with short and cool summers.
+Mehamn has a boreal (subarctic) climate (Köppen: Dsc), with short and cool summers.
 The winters are long and sometimes windy, but winter temperatures are moderated by the nearby open sea and mild for the latitude.
+Mehamn is also sometimes affected by heat waves, the heat waves in 2018 and 2022 both saw high temperatures above 30 C.

 Transportation

 Norwegian County Road 888 connects Mehamn to the European route E6 highway at the base of the Nordkinn Peninsula, and from there on to the towns of Kirkenes in the east and Alta in the west.
 Mehamn is a port of call for the Hurtigruten coastal ship.
 Mehamn is also connected by air via Mehamn Airport, with services by Widerøe to the nearby city of Tromsø.